 Its obverse design changes yearly, spotlighting the Giant Panda (China's national animal) in various poses.
 The Temple of Heaven sits on the reverse.
 The coin is .999 pure gold.

-Initially available in the standard ounce weights, the Pandas moved to metric units in 2016.
+Initially available in standard ounce weights, the Pandas moved to metric units in 2016.
 They are available in one-gram, three-gram, eight-gram, fifteen-gram, and thirty-gram coins as well as in sets.

 Australian Gold Kangaroo Coin